Six reasons to study Agriculture & Forestry

 The range of different professions required for the positive development of Agriculture & Forestry around the globe is vast and dynamic.
 A career can go down a multitude of different routes, from business management, farming journalism, data analysing, agricultural sales and marketing, environmental conservation, public recreation, social research and many, many more.

 6. Chance to work in a wide range of environments

 Whether you work on the other side of the world or stay in the UK, a job within the Agriculture & Forestry sector allows your office to be indoors, outdoors, or a mixture of both.
-From practical work to working with data on a computer, the options are endless.
+Practical work to working with data on a computer; the options are endless.